 Vinegar makes a wonderful conditioning hair rinse, whether you’re using homemade no-poo, or just want shiny, healthy, pH balanced hair.
-The addition of lemon to your homemade conditioning rinse will help keep a greasy scalp and hair under control, while improving dull hair and resolving many scalp issues.
+The addition of lemon to your homemade conditioning rinse will help keep a greasy scalp and hair under control while improving dull hair and resolving many scalp issues.
 Add the peels of several lemons to a jar, and fill almost to the top with apple cider vinegar (we use this kind).
 Allow it to sit for 1-2 weeks and strain out peels.
 Add about 1 tablespoon of this citrus vinegar solution to 1 cup of water, and use as a conditioning rinse after shampooing.
-Allow the rinse to remain on hair for a few minutes, then rinse out or just leave in.
+Allow the rinse to remain on the hair for a few minutes, then rinse out or just leave in.

 14. Lemon facials for toning and skin brightening

 Lemon’s low pH makes it a perfect skin toner.
 You can rub the inside of a juiced lemon directly onto sun spots and age spots to lighten them.
-Just allow the juice to dry on skin, or rinse off after 15-20 minutes.
+Just allow the juice to dry on the skin, or rinse off after 15-20 minutes.
 Repeat every day.
 You can also use the inside of a juiced lemon as the first step in a luxurious skin-brightening facial.
 Rub the inside of the lemon all over your face, then apply a honey mask on top of that.
 Rinse off after 20-30 minutes.

 15. Smooth and soothe dry, scaly elbows

 This is the perfect trick for softening elbows that are dry and scaly from winter weather.
-After juicing a lemon, take the two halves (with pulp intact) and sprinkle baking soda inside them.
+After juicing a lemon, take the two halves (with the pulp intact) and sprinkle baking soda inside them.
 Stick elbow inside lemon half, twisting and turning the lemon on your elbow to exfoliate and soften.
 Optionally, you can then set lemon halves on a tabletop and rest elbows in them for several minutes before rinsing and drying your newly softened elbows.

 16. Make your own Vitamin C powder

-Since the rinds of citrus fruits contains high levels of Vitamin C, you can make your own Vitamin C powder with lemon peels.
+Since the rinds of citrus fruits contain high levels of Vitamin C, you can make your own Vitamin C powder with lemon peels.
 Dry peels on parchment paper, in a 200° oven, or a dehydrator until completely dry.
 Grind into a powder using a spice grinder like this.
 Use this Vitamin C powder in your homemade Anti-Aging Facial Toner!

 17. Freeze lemon peels for recipes

 You can freeze your rinds (or even whole lemons) and use them in recipes calling for lemon zest.
 You can also zest your fresh lemons before using them, and store the lemon zest in the freezer.
 Store flat in a zip-top baggie so it’s easier to break off a chunk of frozen lemon zest.
-Allow to thaw before adding to recipes.
+Allow thawing before adding to recipes.
 Add small amounts to foods, smoothies, or desserts for a bold flavor.